-When we think about having a massage, we would usually think about relaxation and stress relief for both body and mind.
+When we think about massage, we would usually associate it with stress relief and relaxation for both body and mind.
 And it’s true that all types of massages typically (also) result in doing just that.

 Nevertheless, there’s a difference in a massage session that aims at relaxation only, and one that has its focus on solving specific health issues, such as low back pain, infertility, a frozen shoulder, or emotional trauma, to give some examples.
 When a session aims at healing certain pathologies, we would say that a session is of a therapeutic nature instead of serving relaxation or perhaps pleasure purposes.